aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 1. You can find the latest release in the repository [here](https://github.com/aws-samples/aws-secure-environment-accelerator/releases).
 2. Download the CloudFormation template `AcceleratorInstallerXXX.template.json` for the release you plan to install
-3. Use the template to deploy a new stack in your AWS account
+3. Use the provided CloudFormation template to deploy a new stack in your AWS account
 4. **_Make sure you are in `ca-central-1` (or your desired primary or control region)_**
 5. Fill out the required parameters - **_LEAVE THE DEFAULTS UNLESS SPECIFIED BELOW_**
 6. Specify `Stack Name` STARTING with `PBMMAccel-` (case sensitive) suggest a suffix of `deptname` or `username`